Mpox in personal service establishments: Low risk, but know the signs

 - Hand hygiene.
 Hands should be cleaned after removing gloves used during decontamination.

-While these recommended measures might seem disproportional to the level of individual risk, they are aimed to stop transmission in this early stage of community spread, before it can spread to more at risk populations like pregnant women and children.
+While these recommended measures might seem disproportional to the level of individual risk, they are aimed to stop transmission in this early stage of community spread.

 Other than personal service establishments, what other places may be at elevated risk for community transmission?

-During the current outbreak, both in Canada and abroad, MPXV transmission has occurred mostly (but not exclusively) within a defined sub-population of men who have sex with men.
-Sex-on-premises venues specific to this community have been important sites of transmission and require enhanced frequency of cleaning.
+During the current outbreak, both in Canada and abroad, MPXV transmission has occurred mostly (but not exclusively) among men who have sex with men.
+Sex-on-premises venues specific to this community have been important sites of transmission and enhanced frequency of cleaning is recommended.

 The current MPXV outbreak has raised concern due to its atypical presentation and its unprecedented spread through several generations in non-endemic countries.
 Current spread through sexual interactions emphasizes the importance of very close (skin-to-skin and face-to-face) contact in transmitting the virus.
 Although PSEs are not currently a setting for transmission, PSE operators should be vigilant as they may have direct contact with or be able to observe broken skin amongst their clients and should take appropriate steps if MPXV is suspected.